 Starbucks realized that marketing involved building relationships and they hurried on to capitalize on this idea.
 So how did they do this?
 They tried their best to provide customers with comfort and peace at their stores.
 You may remain at a Starbucks store for hours on end without being subject to dirty looks by the management.
 Their goal has been to satisfy customers as best as they possibly can.

-Apart from that, they formed relationships with various partners, customers, businesses, non-profit organizations and others that would aid them in achieving a positive change.
+Apart from that, they formed relationships with various customers, businesses, non-profit organizations and others that would aid them in achieving a positive change.
 Each of these relationships has proven to be useful as they each bring a certain set of diverse skills and expertise to the table.
 By fostering these relationships, Starbucks has been able to come up with innovative ideas that help promote their ideas of ethical sourcing, community involvement and more.
 From a marketing company that runs communications, that's a great position to have.

 To make relationship central to their content, some of the companies/ businesses that Starbucks has formed relationships with include: